Christian reconstructionism: Influence on the Christian right in general

 The man who is being progressively sanctified will inescapably sanctify his home, school, politics, economics, science, and all things else by understanding and interpreting all things in terms of the word of God.

 Many evangelical Christians of all types have embraced Christian Reconstructionism in part or in whole.
 Evangelical leaders who endorsed it explicitly or implicitly include Jerry Falwell Sr., Bill Gothard, Jay Grimstead, D. James Kennedy, Tim LaHaye, Doug Phillips, Howard Phillips, Pat Robertson, Francis Schaeffer, and Wayne Whitehead.
 Gothard and the two Phillipses, for example, used Christian Reconstructionism to build the evangelical homeschooling community of the 1970s and 1980s.
 Robertson and Kennedy hosted Rushdoony on their television programs, and Robertson also used dominionist language in his book, The Secret Kingdom, and in his 1988 presidential campaign.
+Most recently, the pastor Douglas Wilson has been identified by Southern Poverty Law Center as having views influenced by R. J. Rushdoony, concluding, "Wilson's theology is in most ways indistinguishable from basic tenets of [Christian] Reconstruction."

 Grimstead, of the Coalition on Revival, summarized the position of many evangelical leaders: "'I don't call myself [a Reconstructionist],' but 'A lot of us are coming to realize that the Bible is God's standard of morality ... in all points of history ... and for all societies, Christian and non-Christian alike...
 It so happens that Rushdoony, Bahnsen, and North understood that sooner.'
 He added, 'There are a lot of us floating around in Christian leadership—James Kennedy is one of them—who don't go all the way with the theonomy thing, but who want to rebuild America based on the Bible.'"

+Some conservative Christian American politicians also are either reconstructionists or hold close connections to the movement.
+For instance, Herbert Titus, the lawyer for Roy Moore and former Vice Presidential candidate for the Constitution Party, was a reconstructionist.